Wild seeks to improve fortunes against NHL West teams

 NASHVILLE — Success against the powerhouses in the Eastern Conference has helped the Wild emerge as a contender.

-But what will actually sustain the team's playoff run is edging out its West rivals, especially inside the Central Division, and the Wild has an opportunity to improve in those matchups beginning Tuesday vs. Nashville before wrapping up its road trip Friday at St. Louis.
+But what will actually sustain the team's playoff run is edging out its Western Conference rivals, especially inside the Central Division, and the Wild has an opportunity to improve in those matchups beginning Tuesday vs. Nashville before wrapping up its road trip Friday at St. Louis.

 "We know what we're up against, how much these games mean for us," winger Jordan Greenway said, "and we got to be ready for them."